 Red Hat removed MP3 support from their distribution of Linux due to patent licensing and conflicts between patent licenses and the licenses of application source code.
 This happened all the way back in September 2002 when Red Hat 8.0 came out.
 Red Hat provided an explanation on their site back in 2003-2008.
 It seems that they no longer even provide an explanation.
 You simply don't get the codecs, the encoding and decoding shared libraries, with Red Hat.
-Therefore you don't get them with clones like CentOS or with derivatives like Oracle Linux or Scientific Linux.
+Therefore you don't get them with clones like Rocky Linux or with derivatives like Oracle Linux.
 There are ways around this.
 You can add MP3 and other codecs for audio and video players and other tools.
 This page explains how to do that.

 Red Hat's decision is understandable.
 There is very little desire to play audio or video on the console of a server for which you're paying up to US $3,500 per CPU socket pair per year.
 What does make sense is to store media files on a file server that sits in the server room.
 Then your Ubuntu (or macOS, or Windows) desktop connects to that file server as an NFS client, and you do the playing on that desktop client.